The 20 Best Drug-Induced Thrombocytopenia Doctors Near Me in Milwaukee, WI

 Offers Telehealth

-William Matthaeus is a Hematologist and an Oncologist in Wauwatosa, Wisconsin.
+William Matthaeus is a Hematologist and an Oncologist practicing medicine in Wauwatosa, Wisconsin.
 Dr. Matthaeus is rated as an Advanced provider by MediFind in the treatment of Drug-Induced Thrombocytopenia.
-His top areas of expertise are Squamous Cell Lung Carcinoma, Lung Adenocarcinoma, Small Cell Lung Cancer (SCLC), and ALK-Positive Non-Small Cell Lung Cancer.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses ALK-Positive Non-Small Cell Lung Cancer, Squamous Cell Lung Carcinoma, Lung Adenocarcinoma, and Small Cell Lung Cancer (SCLC).
+Dr. Matthaeus is board certified in American Board Of Internal Medicine, Hematology.

 Experienced in Drug-Induced Thrombocytopenia